 I’m always on the lookout for the perfect homemade pancake and I think I’ve found it!
 This Buttermilk Pancakes Recipe from scratch starts with mixing the buttermilk and flour together and then letting it sit overnight, creating fluffy and flavorful pancakes every time.
 Reminds me a bit of my Fluffy Cake Flour Pancakes.
-I believe learning how to make buttermilk pancakes is a valuable life skill!
+I believe learning how to make buttermilk pancakes or Belgian waffles is a valuable life skill!

 Buttermilk Pancakes Recipe from Scratch